Pre-Employment Screening Costs: Manual vs. Automated Compared

 Indicium Professional: €1,990 / month × 12 = €23,880 / year (10 checks / month, but annual subscription)

-Conclusion: For very small volumes, manual screening is cheaper — but only if time is not an issue and there are no compliance obligations.
+Conclusion: For very small volumes, manual review is cheaper — but only if time does not matter and there are no compliance obligations.

 Scenario B: Mid-market with 50 hires per year